savdagod/TidbytAssistant/README.md

 # Installation

-## Addon
+## Addon (**START HERE**)
 First, install the TidbytAssistant add-on which can be found here (You **MUST** install this add-on whether it's through the add-on store or as a regular Docker container for Push, Publish and Text services to work.
-If the add-on is not installed, the integration will not load.):
+If the add-on is not installed, the integration will **NOT** load.):

 ```txt
 https://github.com/savdagod/ha-addons